Connect with others who understand.

 2. There Are Two Ways To Assess Pulmonary Arterial Pressure

-Two procedures — right heart catheterization and transthoracic echocardiography (TTE) — can measure your PAP.
+Two procedures — right heart catheterization and transthoracic echocardiography (TTE) — can provide more information about PAP.
+Right heart catheterization directly measures PAP, while TTE provides an estimate.
 These procedures help your provider understand how your blood flows between your heart and lungs (also called hemodynamics).

-3. Right Heart Catheterization Is the Best Test To Diagnose PH
+3. Right Heart Catheterization Is the Best Test To Diagnose Pulmonary Hypertension

-Healthcare providers can measure PAP during a right heart catheterization.
-This procedure measures the pressure inside your pulmonary arteries and is the most accurate way to diagnose PH.
+Healthcare providers measure PAP during a right heart catheterization, which is the most accurate test for diagnosing PH.
 Most people with PH will undergo this procedure at least once.

 Right heart catheterization is usually performed by a cardiologist (a doctor who specializes in treating heart conditions).
-During this procedure, the doctor will guide a thin, flexible tube (called a catheter) from a large blood vessel in your neck or groin to the right side of your heart.
-When the catheter is in your heart, your doctor can measure the blood pressure in your right atrium, right ventricle, and pulmonary artery.
+During this procedure, the doctor guides a catheter (a thin, flexible tube) through a large blood vessel in your neck or groin to the right side of your heart.
+Once the catheter is in place, the doctor can measure blood pressure in your right atrium, right ventricle, and pulmonary artery.

-• Mean pulmonary arterial pressure (mPAP) — The average pressure in your pulmonary arteries
+• Mean PAP (mPAP) — The average pressure in the pulmonary arteries

-• Pulmonary capillary wedge pressure (PCWP) — An estimate of the pressure in your heart’s left atrium (left atrial pressure)
+• Pulmonary capillary wedge pressure (PCWP) — An estimate of the pressure in the heart’s left atrium (left atrial pressure)

-• Cardiac output — The amount of blood your heart pumps each minute
+• Cardiac output — The amount of blood the heart pumps each minute

-• Oxygen saturation — The percentage of oxygen carried by hemoglobin in your red blood cells
+• Oxygen saturation — The percentage of oxygen carried by hemoglobin in red blood cells

-Your mPAP is a measure of the pressure in your pulmonary artery taken during a right heart catheterization.
-It’s measured in millimeters of mercury (mm Hg), a measure of pressure.
-In someone without PH, mPAP is usually between 8 mm Hg and 20 mm Hg.
+Your mPAP is the pressure in your pulmonary artery measured during a right heart catheterization.
+It’s measured in millimeters of mercury (mm Hg).
+In someone without PH, mPAP is usually between 8 and 20 mm Hg.
+PH occurs when mPAP is greater than 20 mm Hg at rest.

 5. Transthoracic Echocardiography Estimates Pulmonary Arterial Pressure

-Another way to measure PAP is with TTE.
-This procedure uses sound waves to create an image of your heart.
+Another way to estimate PAP is with TTE.
+This procedure uses sound waves to create an image of the heart.

-Unlike a right heart catheterization, TTE gives only an estimate of pulmonary arterial pressure.
-Rather than measuring the mPAP, echocardiography estimates the systolic pressure — the force in the pulmonary arteries when the heart beats — known as systolic pulmonary arterial pressure (sPAP).
+Unlike a right heart catheterization, TTE provides only an estimate of PAP.
+Rather than directly measuring mPAP, echocardiography estimates systolic PAP (sPAP), which reflects pressure in the pulmonary arteries during a heartbeat.

-When pressure builds up in the pulmonary arteries, the right side of the heart has to work harder to push blood through them.
-This extra pressure can cause some blood to leak backward through a part of the heart called the tricuspid valve, sending it back into the right atrium.
+When pressure builds up in the pulmonary arteries, the right side of the heart has to work harder to push blood through.
+This increased strain can cause some blood to leak backward through the tricuspid valve, flowing back into the right atrium.

-Doctors estimate sPAP by measuring how fast this backward flow moves.
-The faster it moves, the higher the pressure is likely to be.
-PH can also make the right heart chambers look larger and thicker than normal on an echocardiogram (heart ultrasound).
+Doctors estimate sPAP by measuring how fast this backward flow travels.
+The faster it flows, the higher the pressure is likely to be.
+PH can also make the right heart chambers appear larger and thicker than normal on an echocardiogram (heart ultrasound).

-6. Pulmonary Capillary Wedge Pressure Measures Pressure in the Left Side of the Heart
+6. Pulmonary Capillary Wedge Pressure Measures Pressure in the Heart’s Left Side

-PCWP estimates the pressure in the small pulmonary vessels, which reflects the pressure in your heart’s left atrium.
-It may also be referred to as pulmonary arterial wedge pressure.
+PCWP estimates pressure in the pulmonary circulation and reflects pressure in the heart’s left atrium.
+It may also be called pulmonary arterial wedge pressure.

-A normal PCWP is considered 15 mm Hg or less.
-PCWP may be normal in some people with a type of group 1 PH called precapillary PH.
-However, PCWP may be higher in people with PH due to left heart disease.
+A normal PCWP is 15 mm Hg or less.
+PCWP may be normal in people with a type of group 1 PH called precapillary PH.
+However, PCWP is often higher in people with PH due to left heart disease.

-Your healthcare provider can use PCWP to calculate other measurements to help classify and monitor your PH, including pulmonary vascular resistance (PVR).
+Healthcare providers can use PCWP to calculate other measurements that help classify and monitor PH, including pulmonary vascular resistance (PVR).

 7. Pulmonary Vascular Resistance Measures Blood Flow Resistance

-8. Your mPAP, PCWP, and PVR Impact Your Pulmonary Hypertension Treatment Plan
+8. Your mPAP, PCWP, and PVR Affect Your Treatment Plan

-PVR can also be used to monitor how well your treatment is working at follow-up appointments.
-In general, a reduction in your PVR shows that your treatment is working.
+PVR can also be used to monitor your treatment’s effectiveness.
+In general, a reduction in PVR shows that your treatment is working.
 Worsening PVR or no improvement may mean you need a new treatment.
 You may also see PVR measured in clinical trials for new PH treatments.

 After a right heart catheterization, a myPHteam member shared, “I was told that I was no longer severe but moderate.
 I am very active.
 I use four different medications.”

-When treating your PH or PAH, doctors will use measurements of PAP in addition to other factors about your condition.
-Your symptoms and how they affect your daily life and exercise can change your treatment.
-All of these factors help your healthcare provider better understand your PH and determine the best treatment plan for you.
+When treating your PH or PAH, doctors will use measurements of PAP in addition to other factors related to your health.
+Your symptoms and how they affect your daily activities and exercise can influence your treatment plan.

 Have you had a right heart catheterization or transthoracic echocardiography?
 How were your mPAP and PCWP measurements affected by your treatment?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 References